felixsuwarno/Google-Merchandise-Store-Purchase-Path-Attribution-Snowflake/readme.md

 (SQL • Snowflake • Purchase-Path Construction • Window Functions (ROW_NUMBER, LAG) • Multi-Touch Attribution • CTE Pipeline Design • Revenue Conservation Validation • Scope-Honest Analytical Framing)
 <br><br>

+## Raw Data

+The complete raw export is not stored in this repository because it exceeds GitHub's file-size limits.

+Source:
+`bigquery-public-data.google_analytics_sample.ga_sessions_*`

+Date range:
+2016-08-01 through 2017-08-01

+This is a public Google Analytics 360 sample dataset from the Google Merchandise Store.
+The SQL used to select, transform, and validate the data is included in this repository.
+Small analytical outputs and a sample of the session data are included for inspection.

+<br><br>

 ## Core Business Questions :

 **PURCHASE BEHAVIOR** <br>